Director: Anthony & Joe Russo

 It is somewhat interesting that the conflict revolves around Bucky Barnes, who was victimized by a totalitarian government trying to control superhumans in the past; he'd be a rather extreme example, but he perhaps shows us the potential risk of the Avengers submitting to oversight.
 I can also appreciate that the godlike Vision, who first appeared in The Avengers: Age of Ultron to cleanly resolve the conflict, is now reduced to another figure with compromised judgment who commits one of the only two acts of violence in this film that actually have weight.

 Unfortunately, like in Age of Ultron, it still feels like the film is equivocating.
 In that film, Tony Stark (among others) wasn't really responsible for what he did because of Scarlet Witch's telepathy; here, the Vision can't really be held responsible for what he did, and when the film reaches a climax involving Tony Stark seeking revenge against Bucky, it only makes Tony look even worse because Bucky can't really be held responsible for anything he did.
-And if we're to take it that Bucky shows what the Avengers are at risk of becoming, it only serves to make the government look even more ridiculous than it already does.

 Perhaps unsurprisingly, the part of the film I appreciated most was a character who was not an Avenger and not entirely aligned with either side of the conflict: Black Panther.
 Perhaps this is because, despite his active role in the film, he serves as something of an observer to the battle between Captain America and Stark, and ultimately comes to the conclusion that it's just sordid and not something he wants to be a part of.
 It's too bad his final monologue in this vein is present partially to further validate Cap, and turn the audience even more against Stark.

-For one reason or another, the point that this film carried across to me was that the Avengers, for all their imperfections, are ultimately necessary and, to an extent, above criticism.
+Maybe things could have been different.
+But it wouldn't change that the Avengers, for all their imperfections, are ultimately necessary and, to an extent, above criticism.
 The latter is what bothers me, and while I don't think it's the intention of these films to make such a point, I can't help but feel like they do.
 There are plenty of contrived symbolic or thematic arguments you could make as to why they don't, but at the end of the day we still experience them as witty spectacles with triumphant-feeling endings, and for all their talk about violence, it's still folded into the spectacle.

 I don't really have a problem with that, taken by itself.
 There are plenty of movies I like that involve violence, even ones with unquestioningly heroic portrayals of people who commit violence.
 But for some reason, this film sees fit to discuss violence in a way that forces me to question its presentation thereof.
 It feels cynical, and I'm not sure what to think of a movie that asks to be taken as a thoughtful statement when it seems so invested in Captain America's nebulous virtue and his incredibly misguided behavior.
 Frankly, it's kind of a shame that I have so much trouble taking this purely as an action movie, because the action is quite good when it isn't cut to pieces.
 The film deteriorates in this regard as it goes on, but never to the point where it's impossible to appreciate the choreography.